Theory of dynamical superradiance in organic materials: Introduction

 While the original SR and SF, as discussed above, occur for emitters in free space, there are several closely related phenomena that occur for emitters in a cavity.
 The first, ``dynamical SR'', describes the dynamics of initially excited emitters coupling collectively to a single cavity mode~\cite{abate_exakte_1964,bonifacio_coherent_1970,barnett_collective_1984,seke_influence_1989,seke_collapse_1989,eastham_new_2007}.
 Dynamical SR is the subject of this paper.
 The second is the superradiant phase transition of the Dicke model~\cite{hepp_superradiant_1973, wang_phase_1973, baumann_dicke_2010, kirton_introduction_2019, roses_dicke_2020}, which describes a steady-state phenomenon of the many-emitter--cavity system.
 The third is the idea of the ``superradiant laser''~\cite{haake_superradiant_1993, meiser_prospects_2009,bohnet_steady-state_2012}, which can be considered either as corresponding to the original Dicke SR phenomena but continuously refreshed to provide a steady state, or considered as using a bad cavity to synchronise emitters in an analog of Huygen's clocks.

 If the emitters coupled to the cavity mode are treated as ideal two-level systems, and one makes the rotating wave approximation, then the combined light-matter system can be described with the Tavis--Cummings (TC) model~\cite{tavis_exact_1968}.
-In this case, the behavior of dynamical superradiance is well-studied.
+In this case, the behavior of dynamical SR is well-studied.
 A mean-field solution of this model predicts a train of hyperbolic secant pulses for the number of photons in the cavity starting from a fully inverted initial state~\cite{bonifacio_coherent_1970}, and finite-size quantum corrections to this solution have been considered in Refs.~\cite{keeling_quantum_2009, babelon_semi-classical_2009}.
 The same dynamics have also been studied in the context of cold gases~\cite{andreev_nonequilibrium_2004, barankov_atom-molecule_2004, szymanska_dynamics_2005, yuzbashyan_integrable_2005}, semiconductor microcavities~\cite{eastham_new_2007, eastham_quantum_2009}, impurity spins coupled to a microwave resonator~\cite{rose_coherent_2017}, and free-electron lasers~\cite{kling_high-gain_2021}.
 There further exist studies of complementary initial states, where all emitters are in the ground state and the photon mode is in a Fock state ~\cite{strater_nonequilibrum_2012} or a coherent state~\cite{jurgens_comparison_2021}.
 Studies of the dynamics in low-excitation subspaces are also given in Refs.~\cite{tsyplyatyev_dynamics_2009, tsyplyatyev_classical_2010}.

-Approximating physical emitters as ideal two-level systems is not typically realistic; furthermore, additional degrees of freedom may lead to richer light-matter coupling phenomena.
+Approximating physical emitters as ideal two-level systems is, however, not typically realistic; furthermore, additional degrees of freedom may lead to richer light-matter coupling phenomena.
 For example, emitters in solid-state environments are subject to coupling to phonon modes and other sources of dephasing.
 With organic molecules in particular, there are non-trivial effects of vibrational coupling to the electronic degrees of freedom~\cite{cwik_polariton_2014,herrera_theory_2018, wellnitzDisorderEnhancedVibrational2022}, unless one explicitly works to suppress vibrational excitations~\cite{wang_turning_2019}.
-In this work, we extend the treatment of dynamical SR from two-level systems to organic molecules, including vibrational coupling.
-Organic emitters have been used in experiments demonstrating strong light-matter coupling, polariton lasing, and Bose-Einstein condensation~\cite{torma_strong_2014,hakala_boseeinstein_2018, de_giorgi_interaction_2018,keeling_boseeinstein_2020, vakevainen_sub-picosecond_2020}.
-Hence, they are a promising platform for harnessing collective effects in light-matter coupling.